cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 - `--yes`

-  - Answer "yes" to any prompts for new projects
+  - Answer yes to any prompts for new projects

 {{</definitions>}}